This is part 10 in a series on various studio equipment, what it does, and how to choose!

 I plugged an RCA to mini cable from the 3.5mm jack on the side into the back of my old Schiit Magni.

-I aimed to see if amplifying the signal from the built-in Soundcard would result in a decent sound.
+The goal was to see if amplifying the signal from the built-in Soundcard would result in a decent sound.

 - Related: What is a Soundcard?